The BEST Klon Centaur Pedals Clones

 With the switch in buffered mode, you’ll be allowing a more accurate top-end tone to come through.
-This is especially evident with long cable lengths.
-If you already have a buffer in another pedal on your board then you can leave the switch in true-bypass mode.
+This lack of top-end frequency is especially evident with long cable lengths.
+If you already have a buffer in another pedal on your board, then you can leave the switch in true-bypass mode.

 No matter which way you use it, it sounds great and is built well.
 The main difference between the Klon Centaur and the Klon KTR is this is a PCB version of the original.

 The Moskey Golden Horse is a mini-Klon-style pedal in gold.
-It features the three regular controls including gain, treble, and volume (which is labeled as output).
-If you are on a budget and enjoy the mini-pedal experience on your pedalboard then give it a shot.
+It features the three regular controls, including gain, treble, and volume.
+If you are on a budget and enjoy the mini-pedal experience on your pedalboard, then give it a shot.
 Since this is a very small effects pedal, it does not work on battery.
 It requires a regular 9V DC power supply for operation.

-This interestingly named pedal is the TTone Golden Horse Overdrive.
-This is a really well-made pedal for the price and compares very favorably to the “Clone Centaur” which is no longer in production.
-Much like the Clone Centaur, the top end has been slightly attenuated giving you a slightly warmer/darker sound than the original.
-There is still plenty of top-end available in this pedal so no need to worry about that.
+This pedal is called the Golden Horse Overdrive.
+The Golden Horse is a well-made pedal for the price and compares very favorably to the “Clone Centaur,” which is no longer in production.
+Much like the Clone Centaur, the top end has been slightly attenuated, giving you a slightly warmer/darker sound than the original.
+There is still plenty of top-end available in this pedal, so no need to worry about that.
 Build quality wise the Golden Horse has a well-constructed case and potentiometers.
 There’s nothing to complain about with the TTone Golden Horse.
 For the price, it will be considered by many the best value for money Klone out there.